 Not only does the carousel bar look like a carousel, it slowly turns while you enjoy your beverage of choice.
 Commonly listed as one of the best bars in the city, the menu at the Carousel Bar is tweaked seasonally, but you’ll always find the whiskey-based Vieux Carre, which was invented here in 1938.
 Visiting the Carousel Bar is one of my favorite things to do in the French Quarter.

 End the night at the Palace Market

 Near the French Quarter in the Faubourg Marigny neighborhood, you’ll find Frenchmen Street.
 A less rowdy, shorter, sometimes-more-music-filled version of Bourbon Street, Frenchmen Street is a fun place to catch a show or just watch a band on the street.

-Another fun place on Frenchmen is the Palace Market, the coolest night market in New Orleans.
+Another fun place on Frenchmen is the Palace Market.
 The white lights mark this cute space where you’ll find lots of work by local artists.
 The Palace Market Frenchmen offers up a wide variety of art, t-shirts, magnets, jewelry, and other specialty items.
 Some of my favorites were steampunky lamps that looked like they could have been made by Thomas Edison himself and some gorgeous handmade embossed leather journals.
 It’s a great place for a truly special souvenir.

 After a lot of activity in and around the French Quarter on the first day, day two of your New Orleans vacation is a little slower.
 With oak-shaded streets, historic mansions, and charming boutiques, the Garden District is a great place to wander and take things easy.

 Breakfast at District Donuts

 District Donuts Sliders Brew makes some of the best donuts around and is a great place to start your day in the Garden District.
 Their ever-changing donut line-up features candy- and Girl Scout-cookie-inspired creations along with unique varieties like wedding cake and horchata.
 My chocolate peanut banana donut was to-die-for and just as rich as it sounds.
 In a good way.

 Beyond donuts, you’ll find a selection of biscuit sandwiches, breakfast tacos, and kolaches.
 In keeping with their name, the burgers, sliders, and coffee concoctions are also on-point.